Aan Paavam Pollathathu: Theatrical

 Aan Paavam Pollathathu released in theatres on 31 October 2025.
 The theatrical rights were acquired by AGS Entertainment.

 Home Media

-The satellite and digital rights of the film were acquired by JioHotstar, Vijay TV and Colors Tamil.
+Aan Paavam Pollathathu begn streaming on JioHotstar from 28 November 2025.
+The satellite rights were acquired by Vijay TV and Colors Tamil.

 Reception

 Critical response

 Aan Paavam Pollathathu received positive reviews from critics.

 Abhinav Subramanian of The Times of India gave 3.5/5 stars and wrote "Kalaiarasan keeps things moving by focusing on character friction rather than plot gymnastics.
 The comedy is rooted in observable behavior [...]
 No scene overstays its welcome, so if one bit falls flat, a better one is right around the corner.
 Thankfully, that's mostly how it plays out."
 Akshay Kumar of Cinema Express gave 3/5 stars and wrote "Rio and Malavika have struck gold in the portrayals of their respective roles.
 These characters are going to stay with us for a long time.
 Slumps in the second half never weigh down on the film that is built on a solid premise fortified by strong characterisations and performances."
 Anusha Sundar of OTT Play gave 2.5/5 stars and wrote "Aan Paavam Pollathathu is a fairly entertaining watch if you take gender politics out of question.
 But for a film like this, which wants to put itself in a politically correct position, there is no leeway for the mistakes it makes."